Staying Safe While Painting: Tips for Professional Painters

 Respiratory Protection

-Wear a properly fitted respirator mask rated for the specific chemicals you are using.
-Disposable paper masks do not provide enough protection from paint fumes.
-An N95 rated mask can filter out 95% of airborne particles including large and small particles.
-For oil-based paints, a cartridge respirator is recommended.
-Be sure to follow all instructions to ensure you have a tight seal.
+Always wear a properly fitted respirator rated for the specific chemicals you’re using.
+Disposable paper masks are not sufficient for paint fumes.
+An N95 filters 95% of airborne particles, while a cartridge respirator is recommended for oil‑based paints.
+Follow all manufacturer instructions and perform a seal check each time to ensure a tight fit.

 Protective Clothing

-Wear protective clothing such as coveralls or painter's suits, gloves, goggles and boots while painting and cleaning up.
+Wear protective clothing such as coveralls or painter’s suits, plus gloves, goggles, and sturdy boots.
 Wash hands thoroughly after removing gloves and before eating or smoking.
-Consider wearing a hair covering to avoid getting paint or fumes in your hair.
+A simple hair covering helps keep paint and fumes from settling in your hair.

 Ventilate Between Coats

-Allow for adequate drying time between coats of paint and ventilate the area during this time.
-Most paints require 2-3 hours between coats.
+Provide ample drying time and ventilation between coats.
+Most paints require 2–3 hours before recoating.
 Run an exhaust fan and open windows to pull fumes out of the space.
-Re-check that your respirator has a tight seal before starting the next coat.
+Before starting the next coat, re‑check your respirator seal.

 Clean Up Properly

-Follow all instructions for proper paint can and brush cleaning.
-Never leave brushes or rags soaked in paint or solvent, as this can be a fire hazard.
-Dispose of all waste properly according to instructions.
-Ventilate and wear protective gear during cleanup.
+Follow the product instructions for cleaning cans, brushes, and rollers.
+Never leave rags or brushes soaking in paint or solvent—this is a fire hazard.
+Dispose of all waste according to local guidance.
+Ventilate the area and wear protective gear during cleanup.

-By following safe practices for ventilation, respiratory protection, protective clothing and cleanup, you can avoid dangerous exposure to hazardous paint fumes and ensure a safe workspace as a professional painter.
-Your health and safety should be top priority on any job site.
+By practicing ventilation, respiratory protection, protective clothing, and careful cleanup, you’ll minimize exposure to hazardous paint fumes and maintain a safer workspace.
+Your health and safety come first on every job site.

 Proper Handling and Disposal of Paint Products

-When working with paint and solvents, proper handling and disposal is critical for health, safety and the environment.
-As a professional painter, it's important to follow best practices.
+When working with paint and solvents, proper handling and disposal are essential for health, safety, and the environment.
+As a professional painter, following best practices is part of the job.

 Use proper ventilation.

-Paint fumes can be toxic, so always work in a well-ventilated area.
-Use exhaust fans and open windows to prevent buildup of fumes.
-Wear a respirator mask rated for the types of chemicals you're using.
+Paint fumes can be toxic.
+Work in a well‑ventilated area, use exhaust fans, and open windows to prevent buildup.
+Wear a respirator rated for the chemicals you’re using.

 Read labels and SDS.

-Carefully read the labels and Safety Data Sheets (SDS) for all paint products to understand hazards and proper handling.
-Follow all instructions for use and storage to minimize risks.
-Many paints and solvents are flammable, so keep away from open flames.
+Review labels and Safety Data Sheets (SDS) for every product to understand hazards and safe handling.
+Follow all storage and usage instructions.
+Many paints and solvents are flammable—keep them away from heat and open flames.

 Wear protective gear.

-Don proper protective equipment like goggles, gloves, and protective clothing to avoid contact with skin or eyes.
-Solvents can cause irritation or chemical burns.
-Change gloves frequently and wash hands thoroughly after use.
+Use goggles, chemical‑resistant gloves, and protective clothing to avoid skin and eye contact.
+Solvents can irritate or burn.
+Change gloves as needed and wash hands thoroughly after use.

 Dispose of waste properly.